Understanding ICF Level 1 & Level 2 accreditation, and CCEs

 Level 1 accreditation

 ICF Level 1 accreditation is ideal for beginner coaches and aligns with the ACC credential.
-Level 1 programmes, like the AoEC’s Practitioner Diploma in Executive Coaching, provide a strong foundation.
+Level 1 programmes, such as the AoEC’s Practitioner Diploma in Executive Coaching, provide a strong foundation.
 These programmes help aspiring coaches gain the skills needed to start their professional journey and apply for the ACC credential if they meet the requirements.

 Key aspects of Level 1 programmes include at least 60 hours of coach-specific training and a minimum of 10 hours of mentor coaching over three months.
 The training focuses on ICF Core Competencies to ensure foundational skills and knowledge and includes performance evaluations through recordings and assessments by qualified ICF assessors.